 There is a freshly poured beer in a glass.
 It does not come from concessions – just my fridge in the kitchen.
-The room is dimmed, house lights down.
-One more adjustment – a blanket for the chilly fall air.
-As I press play, the living room melts away and gives itself over to an unfinished basement.
-The top of a single chair is visible in frame.
-A red-haired man, darts in and out of frame, making final adjustments like he’s making sure the camera, the audience, is comfortable.
+The room is dimmed – house lights down.
+One more adjustment – a blanket to protect my feet from the chilly fall air.
+Although I’m not in a theatre, I take my ceremonial deep breath before diving into the world of a virtual play.
+As I launch the video on my home television, the living room melts away and gives itself over to an unfinished basement.
+The top of a single chair is visible in the frame.
+A red-haired man darts in and out of sight, making final adjustments like he’s making sure the camera – the audience – is comfortable.
 The play begins.

 Strawdog Theatre Company’s Run the Beast Down by Titas Halder is a digital performance piece that explores the desperation and spirling nature that comes with the collapse of one’s world.
 The rich storybook quality of the lines paired with an impeccable performance from leading actor Gage Wallace make for a modern tale of woe and despair that pulls the qualities of great mad people of yesteryear – Hamlet, Richard VIII, Lady Macbeth, take your pick – into the 21st century.

 Charlie greets us with a barrage of distressing news.
 Not only has he been fired from his job, but his girlfriend, Alex, has decided to leave him.
-As Charlie relays the events of this first catastrophic day, he then brings up the Fox.
-The woodland critter appeared after an evening of no sleep, and over the course of the next, he’ll escalate in Charlie’s world from furry friend to stalker, then to home invader, and eventually to potential exterminator.
+As Charlie relays the events of this first catastrophic day, he brings up the Fox.
+The woodland critter appeared after an evening of no sleep, and over the course of the next few days, he’ll escalate in Charlie’s world from furry friend to stalker, then to home invader, and eventually to potential exterminator.

 Set in London during a financial crash and civil unrest, this “dark fairytale” invites the viewers into the mind’s eye of a person who is losing everything, including their mind.

 In this 75-minute production, director Elly Green has clearly used the digital element of the show to her advantage, but not lean on the technology solely.
-Wallace, the solo performer in the production, takes the narrative nature of his lines as an opportunity to tell the story of Charlie’s mind.
+Wallace, the solo performer in the production, takes the narrative nature of his lines as an opportunity to tell the story of Charlie’s stream of consciousness.

 The whole play reads as a well-used moment of digital media that you’d experience in the theatre.
 As a team, Kamille Dawkins (Director of Photography), Kyle Hamman (Editor), and Daniel Etti-Williams (Sound Designer) make clear and concise choices when choosing when to use moments of digital enhancement, namely distortion filters, the narrowing/widening of the screen’s limits, and the various blood-chilling sounds that a fox makes.